-The BIA Legal Update training package consists of six modules and includes videos and activities to carry out.
+The BIA Legal Update training package consists of five interactive video modules, covering human rights, essential case law and new developments.
+You will receive a bonus sixth module - Form 3, the BIA Audit Tool.
+This package gives you full access to our updated video content, accompanying workbook, a copy of the BIA Audit Tool - Form 3 and 10 hours of CPD.
 The training has been designed to reinforce learning by helping you consider how you will apply what you have learnt to your work.